feltus/biohackathon-finding-dna-eqtls-underlying-a-disease/README.md

 # Biohackathon Overview

-A hackathon is an event, usually hosted by a tech company or organization, where programmers get together for a short period of time to collaborate on a project.
+A hackathon is an event, usually hosted by a tech company or organization, where creatives get together for a short period of time to collaborate on a technical project.
 The participants work [in teams] rapidly and often work without sleep to achieve their task, as the events generally only last 24 hours or take place over a weekend.
 Source: https://www.rasmussen.edu/degrees/technology/blog/what-is-a-hackathon/

 You have learned a lot about bioinformatics tools in this course and you have skills to perform in silico hypothesis testing.
-In this event, you will work with a team and begin to unravel the genetic basis of a human disease.
+In this event, you will work with a team and begin to unravel the genetic and biochemical basis of a human disease.
 Use any tool you want, but below are prompts that will help guide you on your journey.

 Basic rules:  Come to class on both days in Newman or via Zoom.
 Participate with your team.
 Find candidate genes and causal biomarkers.
 Report your results via github.